htcondor/htcondor/docs/version-history/stable-release-series-88.rst

 Bugs Fixed:

+-  Fixed a bug that prevented HTCondor from being started inside a docker container with the condor_master as PID 1.
+HTCondor could start if the master was launched from a script.
+   :ticket: `7017`

 -  Fixed a bug with singularity jobs where TMPDIR was set to the wrong value.
 It is now set the the scratch directory inside the container.
    :ticket:`6991`